michaela10c/connectome-fidelity/README.md

 magnitude above CC's.
 This is saturation geometry from broken E/I balance, not a wiring prior.
 Without this control the sweep would have been a mechanism for manufacturing whichever answer was sought.

+**Confirmed directly, not inferred, at σ = 0.128.** Across a fixed budget of 100 independently-drawn seeds, zero Rand-sign configurations passed the stability check at this level (compare CC's properly measured 5/100 acceptance rate at the same σ).
+No geometry statistic is reported for Rand-sign here — it is not merely hard to stabilize, it is never stable within this budget.

 **The baseline was never what it was described as.** `edges_syn_strength` initializes to `0.01 / mean_syn_count` — **inverse** to synapse count, so the densest cell-type pairs